mrWhopper/gulp-imgsrc-to-inline-svg/README.md

 `preserveAspectRatio`: 'none' - if keepSvgAttr and svg file not contain preserveAspectRatio attribute - that value will be used.
 Other values here: https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/preserveAspectRatio.

-`removeFillColor`: Default false.
+`removeFillColor`: Default true.

-`removeStrokeColor`: Default false.
+`removeStrokeColor`: Default true.

 `fileDir`: Default null.
 Use this parameter when the previous pipe changes the directory where the original html is located.

+`keepFillsAttrName`: 'keepFills' - default name of attribute in img tag that will disable deletion of fills colors in svg file.

+`keepStrokesAttrName`: 'keepStrokes' - default name of attribute in img tag that will disable deletion of stroke colors in svg file.